Hosting and bandwidth provided by MacAce.net.

 Identification Differences

-Externally, the "Mid-2009" and "Mid-2010" lines unfortunately use the same model numbers as several other MacBook Pro models and EMC numbers are not listed externally at all, so they only can be externally differentiated by the last three or four characters of the serial number -- the last three characters for models with eleven character serial numbers and the last fourh characters for models with twelve character serial numbers -- courtesy of EveryMac.com's Ultimate Mac Lookup feature.
+Externally, the "Mid-2009" and "Mid-2010" lines unfortunately use the same model numbers as several other MacBook Pro models and EMC numbers are not listed externally at all, so they only can be externally differentiated by the serial number courtesy of EveryMac.com's Ultimate Mac Lookup feature.

 In software, the "Mid-2009" and "Mid-2010" 13-Inch, 15-Inch and 17-Inch models can be identified by model identifier.
 When model identifiers are combined with processor speed, it is possible to pinpoint the exact model (but these identifiers are not available if the system will not boot).

-Consequently, for the "Mid-2009" and "Mid-2010" MacBook Pro lines, the most convenient method to precisely identify these models is by the last three or four characters of the serial number using EveryMac.com's Ultimate Mac Lookup feature.
+Consequently, for the "Mid-2009" and "Mid-2010" MacBook Pro lines, the most convenient method to precisely identify these models is by the serial number using EveryMac.com's Ultimate Mac Lookup feature.

 Internal Differences